devolverdev/crystal-codex/README.md

 *A magical journey into learning Python through crystals, chakras, and good vibes.*

+🌈  • Python Capstone
+This project was created during a full-stack journey through Python.

+Modules included:
+✅ Terminal-based input + journaling
+✅ Modular architecture with file separation
+✅ JSON-based codex storage
+✅ GUI interface with Tkinter
+✅ Flask web app with mood-to-crystal lookup

+This was my first major Python project and served as a creative sandbox to learn and explore.
+It’s intentionally magical, sometimes messy, and full of good vibes.

+---
 This codex was created by **BRU** as part of a full Python mastery curriculum focused on creativity, logic, and self-expression.
 The project uses real-world concepts like file handling, modular programming, and user input to create a functional interactive ritual builder.

 ---